JZ2211/IIoT_wk5/README.md

   ```python --version```
 1. Install or update setup tools for python:
   ```sudo pip3 install --upgrade setuptools```
 1. In order to use CircuitPython, we need to install a library called adafruit_blinka.
+Please see https://learn.adafruit.com/circuitpython-on-raspberrypi-linux/installing-circuitpython-on-raspberry-pi for details.
 We can complete it by running the following script.
 It may take a while to complete the installation.
 Please be patient.
 Choose Y to Reboot Now after the installation:
 ```
     sudo pip3 install --upgrade adafruit-python-shell
     wget https://raw.githubusercontent.com/adafruit/Raspberry-Pi-Installer-Scripts/master/raspi-blinka.py